 Alex Cruz Farmer

 Alex set up his Brighton based company NetSumo in 2005 and in less than four years the company has become one of the leading and most respected Networking Consultancy firms in the service provider industry.
 He then went on to become Technical Director of C4L before becoming VP of NSFOCUS.
-Alex has been involved with many organisations and is also a member of the LINX Programme Committee, and is now Technical Director of C4L.
+Alex has been involved with many organisations and is also a member of the LINX Programme Committee.

 Legal Counsel, Accenture

 Helen Anderson is a technology, media and telecoms lawyer, with a broad experience advising clients on a variety of outsourcing and technology agreements as well as data protection, digital media, intellectual property and e-commerce issues.
 Having spent several years at Dentons and Axiom Law, she is now works at Accenture as Legal Counsel to Accenture’s Interactive business.